 - 1 teaspoons vanilla extract

 - ½ pound batata (sweet potato), [0.24 kg], cut into small cubes

 - ½ cup raisins

-- 8 pieces cassava bread (casabe), may be omitted
+- 8 pieces casabe (cassava bread), (casabe), may be omitted

-- Spread butter on the cassava bread and toast in the oven until it turns golden brown.
+- Making casabe: Spread butter on the cassava bread and toast in the oven until it turns golden brown.